 The Right Experience

-You go to college for the degree, but that alone only makes up half of the job searching process.
-Sure you’re qualified now, and in a better position than other applicants, but you have no actual experience of working in the job you want.
+You go to college for the degree, but that alone only makes up half of the job-searching process.
+Sure you’re qualified now, and in a better position than other applicants, but you have no actual experience working in the job you want.
 And it’s this experience that’s the clincher.
-So if you’re looking to get experience, here’s a couple of tips to help.
+So if you’re looking to get experience, here are a couple of tips to help.

 Volunteer in Your Field